bencrts/CKKS_noise/README.md

 ```
 CKKS_noise/
 ├── practice/
-│   └── contains c++ experiments in HEAAN and FullRNSHEAAN
+│   └── contains c++ experiments in HEAAN and FullRNSHEAAN, usage instructions in README.md
 ├── heuristics/
-    └── contains Python scripts for the heuristics
+    └── contains Python scripts for the heuristics, usage instructions in README.md
 ```